Proof search in multi-succedent sequent calculi for intuitionistic logic under the Schuette's schema: Sch utte's schema

+In Section \ref{sec:Iqfull} we consider a proof search procedure in the sequent calculi {\sf LJm} and ${\sf LJm}+(cut)$ with the cut rule. for the full intuitionistic predicate logic {\sf Iq}.
+Proof search procedures yields a (possibly infinite) tree of finite deduction trees for a given sequent.
+Here the search tree may be infinite since we need to test all of terms in the infinite list.
 In defining Kripke models from the tree of finite deductions, we may encounter an inconsistency.
 To avoid the inconsistency in the definition of Kripke models, we need to transform the tree of deductions.
 However if we need only to show the completeness of {\sf LJm} with the cut rule $(cut)$, then it turns out in subsection \ref{subsec:completeness} that the inconsistency disappears, and we don't need to transform trees of deductions.
 This is done by using characteristic formulas as in \cite{Kripke}.
 In subsection \ref{subsec:transfer} we consider a transformation of trees of deductions inspired by the transfer rule in \cite{Kripke} to avoid an inconsistency in the definition of Kripke models.
-From the transformed tree of deductions, we obtain a Sch\"utte's dichotomy, cf. Theorem \ref{th:schuttedichotomy}.
+From the transformed tree of deductions, we obtain a Sch\"utte's dichotomy, cf.\,Theorem \ref{th:schuttedichotomy}.